kuvasz-io/kuvasz-streamer/docs/020-installation.md

 Building from source assumes you are on Ubuntu 22.04 LTS

 ### Install dependencies
-Minimal requirements are `Make`, `git` and `postgresql`.
+Minimal requirements are `Make` and `git`, but you will also need PostgreSQL client for testing.

 ```bash
 sudo apt install build-essential git postgresql postgresql-contrib
 ```
 ### Install Go and tools

 `kuvasz-streamer` requires Go 1.22 or higher.
 Install Go and GoReleaser using snaps, then install `staticcheck` from source and `golangci-lint` binary from its repository.
-Finally add the local Go bin directory to the PATH.
+Finally, add the local Go bin directory to the PATH.

 ```bash
 sudo snap install go --channel=1.22/stable --classic